ChenyoisRita/Foodaholic/docs/project-proposal.md

 # Problem

-Complexity in planning a party
+Complexity in planning and joining a party

 ## Introduction to Domain